devtracer/PageLoadTimer/README.md

-# PageLoadTimer

-## Measures and displays page load time.
+# "PageLoadTimerExtension", measures and displays the page's load time.

 ### How to install?